Redocly/redocly-cli/docs/guides/lint-arazzo.md

 - `no-criteria-xpath`: the `xpath` type criteria is not supported by Spot.
 - `no-actions-type-end`: the `end` type action is not supported by Spot.
 - `criteria-unique`: the criteria list must not contain duplicated assertions.
-- `sourceDescriptions-empty`: the `sourceDescriptions` can be empty only if there is no description and only `x-operation` extention used in steps.
+- `sourceDescriptions-not-empty`: the `sourceDescriptions` must be defined and the list must have at least one entry.

 Add the rules to `redocly.yaml`, but for Arazzo specifications, the rules go in their own configuration section called `arazzoRules`.
 The following example shows configuration for the minimal ruleset with some additional rules configuration: